ExpansionPanel Default State

 </kendo-expansionpanel>

-You can disable the ExpansionPanel visual animations that appear when the user expands or collapses the panel.
-To disable the animations, set the Animation
+You can disable the ExpansionPanel visual animations that appear when the user expands or collapses the panel by setting the Animation

 .